-Penny, her husband, and their two children make their home in hot, hot, hot southern Arizona, where she homeschools her teenage daughter and survives on cookies and coffee.
+Penny, her husband, and their two homeschool-graduates young adults make their home in hot, hot, hot southern Arizona, where she homeschools four nieces and nephews and survives on cookies and coffee.
 She blogs about autism and homeschooling at Our Crazy Adventures in Autismland.

 Jimmie is the genius behind all the freebies and special promos that you’ve come to love.
-Co-owner of Homeschool dot Marketing, she oversees many of WriteShop’s marketing and social media efforts and coordinates our affiliate program.
+Owner of Jimmie Quick Marketing Services, she oversees many of WriteShop’s marketing and social media efforts and coordinates our affiliate program.

 Jimmie’s academic background is in education, and she taught in public schools before living abroad for a season.
 She’s mom to a highly creative college student, whom she homeschooled through high school.
 Jimmie resides in Memphis, Tennessee.